omikolaj/virtual-manager/README.md

 - PostgreSQL database

 ## Blog
-I wrote a blog post about this project, you can check it out www.omiko.co/blog/my-experience-with-cors
+I wrote a blog post about this project, you can check it out at www.omiko.co/blog/my-experience-with-cors

 ## Usage
 This application has been deployed to Heroku.
 You can find the live version on http://virtual-manager-js.herokuapp.com